 When a buyer decides to exercise, the request doesn't go directly to you.
 It follows a very specific but randomized path:

-Step 2: The clearing house (either the Canadian Derivatives Clearing Corporation for Canadian ones or the Options Clearing Corporation for US trades) receives the request.
+The clearing house receives the request — the Canadian Derivatives Clearing Corporation for Canadian options, or the Options Clearing Corporation for U.S. trades.

-Step 3: Using a random selection process, the clearing house picks a broker with clients that have short positions of the same option.
+Using a random selection process, the clearing house picks a broker with clients that hold short positions of the same option.

-Step 4: The broker then also uses a random selection process to pick which client gets assigned.
+The broker then uses a random selection process to pick which client gets assigned.

-It’s a bit like a lottery.
-If you sold the same call as 1,000 other people, but only 100 people got assigned you might be one of the "lucky" ones.
+It works a bit like a lottery.
+If you sold the same call as 1,000 other people but only 100 were assigned, you might be one of those who isn't.

-But it’s important to know that there are different styles of options which impacts how they’re exercised and assigned.
+But it's important to know that there are different styles of options, which affects how they're exercised and assigned.

 American vs. European style